 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using ciclesonide and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Inhale this medication by mouth as directed by your doctor.
 No shaking of the inhaler is necessary before use.
 If the inhaler is new or has not been used for 1 week or more, prime the inhaler for use by spraying 3 puffs into the air.
 Remove the cover on the mouthpiece.
 Breathe out as much as you comfortably can.
 Place the mouthpiece into your mouth and close your lips tightly around it.
 While breathing in slowly and deeply, press down on the canister with your finger.
 After inhaling, try to hold your breath for at least 10 seconds to get this medication into your lungs and allow it to work properly.
-Clean the mouthpiece once a week with a dry tissue.
-Do not wet the mouthpiece to clean it.

 Dosage is based on your medical condition and response to treatment.